 For nearly 15 years Subsentio, the CALEA Compliance Company®, has operated as a trusted third-party service bureau providing its U.S. customers with three types of law enforcement agency (LEA) assistance service in support of the Communications Assistance for Law Enforcement Act, (CALEA).
-Through technical interfaces with its communications service provider (CSP) customers, Subsentio provides real-time lawful intercept service (LI Service); records production service (RP Service); and data retention service (DR Service) In addition, we provide a service that helps internet service providers comply with the U.S. Digital Millennium Copyright Act (DMCA Service).
+Through technical interfaces with its communications service provider (CSP) customers, Subsentio provides real-time lawful intercept service (LI Service); records production service (RP Service); and data retention service (DR Service).
 These four services are offered in a principal-agent relationship through Subsentio’s compliance bureau model.
-Subsentio’s compliance bureau acts as a limited agent supporting its customers when they receive the various types of lawful surveillance orders and DMCA demands.
+Subsentio’s compliance bureau acts as a limited agent supporting its customers when they receive the various types of lawful surveillance orders.

 A natural evolution in legal compliance has emerged as both VoIP and broadband technology have grown in popularity and assumed the traditional functions of the old telephone networks.
 Both VoIP and broadband traffic now transit the Internet, allowing domestic CSPs to offer international calling services with affordable network augmentation.
 Technically, the expansion of these capabilities to foreign countries follows a familiar model that is easy for CSPs to implement.
 Far more complex – and all too often overlooked – is that other nations’ governments have their own in-state laws on regulations governing telecommunications and legal compliance requirements.